 The proposed ordinance does not appear to be in conflict with the public interest.
-By the contrary, the proposed regulation modifications were created as an educational tool for citizens who need to design and plan for signage for any business within the historic district.
-The proposed ordinances provide specific regulations that Staff and the Commission need while review Certificates of Appropriateness.
+By the contrary, the proposed guidelines modifications were created as an educational tool for citizens who need to submit a Certificate of Appropriateness for signage.
+The proposed guidelines provide specific regulations that Staff and the Commission need while review Certificates of Appropriateness.